Jeremiah821/jeremiah/analysis/data-ideas.md

 * **Add unit tests for core logic to ensure reliability and prevent regressions.**
 * **Consider a configuration file for easier management of API keys and other settings.**

+This repo contains a Rust implementation of the Jeremiah cipher.
+Consider adding examples of using the Jeremiah cipher in various scenarios.